operator-framework/operator-controller/docs/drafts/derive-serviceaccount.md

   - Escalate and bind verbs for ClusterRole, ClusterRoleBinding, Role, RoleBinding resources
   - Permissions to create the necessary roles and rolebindings for the controller to be able to perform its job

-* Update finalizers on the ClusterExtension to be able to set blockOwnerDeletion and ownerReferences
+* Update finalizers on the ClusterExtension to be able to set blockOwnerDeletion and ownerReferences.

-* Permissions to create the controller deployment, this corresponds to the rules to manage the deployment defined in the ClusterServiceVersion
+* Permissions to create the controller deployment, this corresponds to the rules to manage the deployment defined in the ClusterServiceVersion.

 ### Example to derive RBAC

-As an example, consider a ClusterExtension that queries OpenShift users and groups as part of its controller logic, lists clusterroles and clusterrolebindings as shown below under `.spec.install.clusterPermissions` as part of its ClusterServiceVersion.
-In addition, as part of its `.spec.install.permissions` it requires permissions to create, delete, get, list, patch, update and watch deployments, pods and services in the installed namespace.
+As an example, consider a ClusterExtension that has the following permissions defined in the `.spec.install.clusterPermissions` and `.spec.install.permissions` as part of its ClusterServiceVersion definition.

 ```yml
 clusterPermissions: